Selecting Your Base Model

 Evaluation Configuration

-: Evaluate at the end of each epoch
+no: No evaluation (fastest training)steps: Evaluate every N stepsepoch: Evaluate at the end of each epoch

 Use

-evaluation for most cases.
+epoch evaluation for most cases.
 It provides regular feedback without

 slowing training significantly.Evaluation Metrics